-But for each person, the Institute reports,”the heart’s electromagnetic field is believed to act as a central synchronizing signal within the body.”
+For each person, Dr. McCraty reports,”the heart’s electromagnetic field is believed to act as a central synchronizing signal within the body.”

 “The phenomena of human consciousness must be regarded as activities of some other form of Real Being than the moving molecules of the brain.”

-There is much still to learn, and there are exciting potential medical applications — but scientists admit to barely scratching the surface, and their heads, over what is now being revealed about consciousness apparently being a separate energy system from the body and brain.
+There is much still to learn, and there are exciting potential medical applications —but many scientists admit to barely scratching the surface, and their heads, over what is now being revealed about consciousness apparently being a separate energy system from the body and brain.